-Beginning writers are getting a sense of the purposes for writing, deciding what they want to say, working out how to organise their ideas, and (in some cases) finding it challenging to move from oral language to writing.
-Learners who are beginning to write in a new language are often frustrated by their lack of knowledge of vocabulary and language structures.
+Learners who are beginning to write in English are often frustrated by their lack of knowledge of English vocabulary and language structures.
+Those writers in years 5-8 who have no literacy skills in their first language are getting a sense of the purposes for writing, deciding what they want to say, working out how to organise their ideas, and (in some cases) finding it challenging to move from oral language to writing.